 9 box jumps 50 yard sprint- move to next station and repeat again

 Weighted carry- Use a weight plate or slamball.

 It was a great workout, but what made it really memorable were the people out there CRUSHING IT with me.
 Physical fitness ALONG with the support of friends and community members can help wounded Veterans embrace the “New Normal”; CRUSHing Adversity, building resiliency and putting them on the road to recovery.

 George Washington said “The willingness with which our young people are likely to serve…shall be directly proportional to how they perceive the Veterans of earlier wars were treated and appreciated by their nation.”
 One way to show appreciation is to join an organization like Team RWB and help Veterans connect to their communities.

 Jonathan is an experienced leader and coach with a proven record of leading and developing others to perform at higher levels and improve their overall effectiveness.
 He has a passion for learning and developing others to improve as leaders.
-Jonathan brings lessons from over 25 years of experience leading in U.S. Army Infantry, Cavalry, and Armor units in a wide range of assignments, to include leading soldiers in Iraq, Afghanistan, and Korea.
+Jonathan brings lessons from experience leading in U.S. Army Infantry, Cavalry, and Armor units in a wide range of assignments, to include leading soldiers in Iraq, Afghanistan, and Korea.
 He is a decorated veteran and a recipient of the General Douglas MacArthur Leadership Award.
 Jonathan served as a faculty member at the United States Military Academy at West Point, NY before transitioning from the Army in 2015.
 He is a certified Executive Coach and operates his own leadership coaching business.
 Check out his website here: http://www.quicksmartsleadership.com